You Have Direct Access to God

 1. They had the right, privilege, and responsibility to go directly to God.
 They could pray and talk to God, worship, and fellowship with God.
 Everybody else had to go through a priest.

-2. The priest had the privilege and responsibility of representing God to the people and ministering to the needs of other people (serving).
+2. They had the privilege and responsibility of representing God to the people and ministering to the needs of people (serving).

 Those are the very two things that are true of you when you become a believer.